hejoseph/YoutubeDownloader/README.md

 ## Description

 This Java program allows you to download YouTube videos in MP4 and MP3 formats.
 It provides options to choose the resolution for MP4 downloads, and you can download individual videos, entire playlists, or a list of videos from a text file.
+It also saves a history of all videos downloaded before to avoid re-downloading it.

 ## Features